Superfly (song)

-"Superfly" is a song by Curtis Mayfield, the title track from his 1972 soundtrack album for the film of the same name.
-It was the second single released from the album, following "Freddie's Dead (Theme From Superfly)", and reached #8 on the Billboard Hot 100 and #5 on the Best Selling Soul Singles chart.
+"Superfly" is a song by American soul musician Curtis Mayfield, the title track from his 1972 soundtrack album for the film of the same name.
+It was the second single released from the album, following "Freddie's Dead (Theme from Superfly)", and reached No. 8 on the Billboard Hot 100 and No. 5 on the Best Selling Soul Singles chart.
 The lyrics celebrate the craftiness and determination of the film's main character.
 The song plays over the film's closing credits.

-The bassline and the rototom percussion break from the song's introduction (performed by Joseph "Lucky" Scott and "Master" Henry Gibson, respectively) have repeatedly been sampled in songs including Beastie Boys' "Egg Man", The Notorious B.I.G.'s "Ready to Die Intro", Goldie Lookin Chain's "Pusherman" and Nelly's "Tilt Ya Head Back" featuring Christina Aguilera.
-Mayfield himself sampled the original song in "Superfly 1990", a duet he recorded with rapper Ice-T.
+The bassline and the rototom percussion break from the song's introduction (performed by Joseph "Lucky" Scott and "Master" Henry Gibson, respectively) have repeatedly been sampled in songs including Beastie Boys' "Egg Man" from the 1989 album Paul's Boutique, The Notorious B.I.G.'s "Intro" from the 1994 album Ready to Die, Nelly's "Tilt Ya Head Back" featuring Christina Aguilera from the 2004 album Sweat and Goldie Lookin Chain's "Pusherman" from the 2016 album Pill Communication.
+Mayfield himself sampled the original song in "Superfly 1990", a duet he recorded with rapper Ice-T for the soundtrack of the 1990 film The Return of Superfly.